 Enlisted August 1940 – gained his commission in 1941 – was attached to 49 Squadron.
 On March 10th 1942 he was pilot of a Hampden Bomber in a raid over Essen and reported missing.
 Aged 32.
 Later the plane was found at the little village of Selm, 13 miles north of Dortmund, Germany.
 All four members of the crew were buried by the church of Selm.

-Mrs. Webb lost not only her son-in-law, but also her son, Hugh Langdon Webb, also named on the Penn War Memorial (details below).
+Son-in-law of Mr Harry Lucas Webb (died 1940), and Mrs Florence Julia Webb of Hutchins Barn, Knotty Green, Mrs. Webb lost not only her son-in-law, but also her son, Hugh Langdon Webb, (Sybil’s brother) who is also named on the Penn War Memorial (details below).

 Lance Corporal Albert Henry Brooks, 5393375, 2nd.
 Bn.